ABOUT

 Tennessee Williams

-A troubled teenage girl's world is upended when her best friend's suicide is blamed on her filmmaker father's controversial sci-fi movie.
+A troubled teenager's world is upended when a tragedy involving her best friend is blamed on her filmmaker father's controversial

 * * *